Ebay to pay $3 million penalty over harassment of couple behind newsletter

 By Nate Raymond

-Federal prosecutors in Boston said on Thursday that eBay had entered into a deferred prosecution agreement after seven former eBay workers admitted to participating in an extensive campaign in 2019 that involved sending the couple cockroaches, fly larvae and a bloody Halloween pig mask.
+Federal prosecutors in Boston said on Thursday that eBay had entered into a deferred prosecution agreement to resolve the case after seven former eBay workers admitted to participating in an extensive campaign in 2019 that involved sending the couple cockroaches, fly larvae and a bloody Halloween pig mask.

-The $3 million represents the maximum fine prosecutors could seek after charging eBay with stalking and other offenses, prosecutors said.

-The case centered on David and Ina Steiner, a married couple in Natick, Massachusetts, who produce the newsletter EcommerceBytes and have sued eBay over what they say was a relentless campaign by its employees to terrorize them.
+The victims were David and Ina Steiner, a married couple in Natick, Massachusetts, who produce the newsletter EcommerceBytes and have sued eBay over what they say was a relentless campaign by its employees to terrorize them.

+The $3 million fine represents the maximum penalty prosecutors said they could seek after charging eBay with six counts of stalking, obstruction of justice and witness tampering for what they called its "absolutely horrific" criminal conduct.

+"The company's employees and contractors involved in this campaign put the victims through pure hell, in a petrifying campaign aimed at silencing their reporting and protecting the eBay brand," Acting U.S. Attorney Joshua Levy said in a statement.

 Wenig, a former Thomson Reuters executive who stepped down as eBay's CEO in September 2019, was not charged, and his spokesman has said Wenig had "absolutely zero knowledge" of the actions eBay's employees undertook.